alphagov/design-system-team-docs/source/support/communicating-with-users/common-responses.html.md

 >https://www.gov.uk/report-suspicious-emails-websites-phishing
 >
 >As for this repo, unfortunately if people want to run a scam, it's already fairly easy to copy and paste code from any website in order to impersonate it.

+### Marketing emails or other spam not requiring a response

+If an email contains unsolicited marketing or incomprehensible nonsense:

+- Set [Design System] Primary to “Spam”
+- Set [Design System] Secondary to “None of the Above”
+- Click the "Apply macro" button, select "Design System" and then "close with no reply"
+- Include internal note if appropriate
+- “Submit as solved”

 ## Website